 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.

-Street crime is common in Bangui.
-You should avoid the KM5 market due to the risk of crime.
 Random road blocks may be installed by local police and security forces or people posing as them.
 All groups may attempt to extort money from travellers through bogus fines or intimidation.

 Humanitarian groups are a target for criminals seeking money, communication equipment and vehicles.

 Before you go, organise a variety of ways to access your money overseas.
 Credit cards and other electronic forms of accessing cash are not accepted in the Central African Republic.
 There are no ATMs, even in Bangui.
 Consult with your bank to find out which is the most appropriate currency to carry, we recommend Euros or US dollars be carried for easy conversion into local currency.
 Several Western Union offices exist in Bangui but only a very limited number of banks.
 Hotels and restaurants catering to foreigners will only accept cash for payment.

 The currency is the African Financial Community franc (XAF), also used in Chad, Congo, Gabon and Equatorial Guinea.
 The West African CFA franc is not legal tender in the Central African Republic.
 Bangui is the only city where you can change money.
 Care should be taken when changing money with any official or unofficial change agents.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.